Purebred/SampleKeyProvider2025/README.md

 ### Building

 Prior to attempting to build the project, replace the each project's bundle identifier, App Group, and Keychain Group.
 Make sure to update the `NSExtensionFileProviderDocumentGroup` in the Info.plist in the `KeySharingExtension` project otherwise the extension will not be presented to consuming applications as an option.

+After making these changes, run `pod install` from a terminal prompt then open the resulting workspace to build the app.